matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 A new client-server API (and corresponding server-server API) is added which allows for querying for the rooms and spaces contained within a space.
-This allows a client to display a hierarchy of rooms to a user in an efficient manner (i.e. without having to walk the full state of the space).
+This allows a client to efficiently display a hierarchy of rooms to a user (i.e. without having to walk the full state of the space).

 ### Client-server API

-Walks the space tree, starting at the provided room ID ("the root room"), and visiting other rooms/spaces found via `m.space.child` events, recursing through those children into their children, etc.
+An endpoint is provided to walk the space tree, starting at the provided room ID ("the root room"), and visiting other rooms/spaces found via `m.space.child` events.
+It recurses into the children and into their children, etc.

 Example request: